rogvuc/rnejmer/README.md

  USAGE
 -
 Basically you just point rnejmer to a folder with files you want to rename and it will give you a list of files in that folder in a text editor ready for renaming, if path is not given it will use a current working directory.
-Rnejmer by default uses whatever text editor is called by editor command in your terminal.
+Rnejmer by default first tries to get default editor from VISUAL env var, if it cant then it tries to get editor from EDITOR env var and if that fails it tries to use editor terminal command to get editor.
+If all that fails you can just use -e flag to specify your editor of choice or try -g to get editor from xdg.
 You can modify its behavior with fallowing options:

 * -g Try to automatically use default GUI text editor with xdg